pppontusw/Google-Apps-AD-Group-Sync/README.md

 Use the updatedb.py script to interactively add your lists and filters to the database.

+### You can also use the optional Ansible role for this tool

+Which you can find on [github as well](https://github.com/pppontusw/ansible-gapps-ad-groups-sync)

-And then finally configure an account to use according to below instructions:
+## And then finally configure an account to use according to below instructions:

-## To use a service account through one time logon
+### To use a service account through one time logon

 1. Use https://console.developers.google.com/start/api?id=admin to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue, then Go to credentials.